mmistakes/made-mistakes-jekyll/_posts/2013-01-01-bradyv-portrait.md

 ---
 layout: paperfaces
-title: "PaperFaces portrait of @bradyv"
+title: "Wearing a bright orange knit hat"
 description: "PaperFaces portrait of @bradyv drawn with Paper by 53 on an iPad."
 image: paperfaces-bradyv-twitter-lg
 thumb: paperfaces-bradyv-twitter-150.jpg